Josh Lambo

-Joshua Gregory Lambo (born November 19, 1990) is a former American football placekicker and former professional soccer goalkeeper.
+Joshua Gregory Lambo (born November 19, 1990) is an American former professional football player who was a placekicker for eight seasons in the National Football League (NFL).
+He is currently 8th all-time in field goal percentage, having made 87.07% of his field goals in his time in the NFL.

-Lambo was drafted in the first round of the 2008 MLS SuperDraft by FC Dallas.
+Lambo began his athletic career as a goalkeeper in soccer.
+He was selected in the first round of the 2008 MLS SuperDraft by FC Dallas.
 Despite being a member of the team for three seasons, he never played in an MLS match.
-After retiring from soccer at the age of 21, he began playing college football for Texas A&M from 2012 to 2014.
+After retiring from soccer at the age of 21, he began playing college football for the Texas A&M Aggies from 2012 to 2014.

 He was signed by the San Diego Chargers as an undrafted free agent in 2015, playing for the Chargers for two seasons.
-He was then signed by the Jacksonville Jaguars partway in the 2017 season.
-With the Jaguars, he was a Second-team All-Pro in 2019 and was released partway in the 2021 season.
-He has since had brief stints with the Pittsburgh Steelers' practice squad and the Tennessee Titans.
+He was then signed by the Jacksonville Jaguars partway in the 2017 season where he spent the majority of his NFL career.
+With the Jaguars, he was a Second-team All-Pro in 2019.
+After missing most of the 2020 season due to injury, Lambo was released by the Jaguars after three games in 2021 after a poor start to the season.
+He subsequently had brief stints with the Pittsburgh Steelers' practice squad and the Tennessee Titans in 2021 and 2022, respectively.

 Early life

 Born in Lansing, Michigan, Lambo moved with his family to Crystal Lake, Illinois, when he was a small child.
 He played club soccer for the Chicago Magic before moving to Middleton, Wisconsin, in the summer of 2005, where he attended Middleton High School for less than two months before signing a Generation Adidas contract and joining the USA Residency Program in Bradenton, Florida.
-At the age of 15, he spent the summer training with Everton F.C. during their US tour in 2006 on the recommendation of US international Tim Howard and was invited to Finch Farm before being offered a professional contract on the provision that he could secure an EU passport due to his Greek heritage.
+In 2006, and at the age of 15, he spent the summer training with Premier League club Everton during their tour of the United States on the recommendation of USMNT international Tim Howard and was invited to Finch Farm, before being offered a professional contract on the provision that he could secure an EU passport due to his Greek heritage.